Identifying topological order through unsupervised machine learning

 With these observations in mind, we define a reduced ($n-1$)-dimensional ($n\ll m$) feature space $\vec{\varphi}$ given by \be x_l \rightarrow \vec{\varphi}_l = [(\psi_1)_l,(\psi_2)_l,\ldots,(\psi_{n-1})_l], \ee where $n$ is the degeneracy of the largest eigenvalue, indicating the presence of $n$ topological sectors in sample space.
-From this low-dimensional feature space, it is straightforward to apply standard clustering algorithms such as $k$-means (see \supl{2}).
+From this low-dimensional feature space, it is straightforward to apply standard clustering algorithms such as $k$-means (see Methods).
 To illustrate how this general procedure is applied to a specific problem, we now consider the two-dimensional (2D) XY model.

 \sect{2D XY model}The configuration energy of the 2D XY model is given by \be E(\{\theta_i\}) = -J\sum_{\langle i,j \rangle} \cos(\theta_i - \theta_j), \ee where $\theta_i$ is the angle of the XY spin at site $i$ on a square lattice, $\langle i,j \rangle$ denotes summation over nearest neighbors, and we use periodic boundary conditions.
-This model exhibits the BKT transition \cite{BKTTransition,berezinskii,berezinskiiII,KosterlitzII} at the critical temperature $T_{\rm c}/J \approx 0.89$ \cite{TcBKT}: in the topologically ordered phase, $T<T_c$, free vortices are suppressed and two winding numbers, $\nu_x$ and $\nu_y$ along the $x$ and $y$ direction, can be defined \cite{BKTTransition} to classify globally distinct metastable states.
+This model exhibits the BKT transition \cite{BKTTransition,berezinskii,berezinskiiII,KosterlitzII} at the critical temperature $T_{\rm c}/J \approx 0.89$ \cite{TcBKT}: in the topologically ordered phase, $T<T_c$, free vortices are suppressed and two winding numbers, $\nu_x$ and $\nu_y$ along the $x$ and $y$ direction, can be defined to classify globally distinct metastable states \cite{BKTTransition}.
 The presence of free vortices at $T\geq T_c$ render these invariants ill-defined, which is the hallmark of the BKT transition.

 To feed the algorithm, we use spin configurations on a square lattice with $N=32\times 32$ sites, governed by the thermal distribution $\rho(\{\theta_i\}) \propto e^{-{E}(\{\theta_i\})/T}$, and sample over different topological sectors.
-Specifically, we allow for five possible winding numbers, $(\nu_x,\nu_y) = (0,0),(1,0),(0,1),(-1,0),(0,-1)$ with $m_\nu = 500$ samples each, and use the Metropolis algorithm with local updates in order to thermalize our samples to temperature $T$.
+Specifically, we allow for five possible winding numbers, $(\nu_x,\nu_y) = (0,0)$, $(1,0)$, $(0,1)$, $(-1,0)$, $(0,-1)$ with $m_\nu = 500$ samples each, and use the Metropolis algorithm with local updates in order to thermalize our samples to temperature $T$ (more general data sets with different $\nu_{x,y}$, $m_\nu$ and $N$ are discussed in the \SuplDisc{4}).
 The $ m = 2500$ samples are then shuffled and winding number labels are hidden and stored for later comparison with the output of the diffusion map.